ajpelu/qpyr_dendro/man/ms_1_material_methods.md

 Relative Resilience (*RRs*) = (Postdrought - Drought) / Predrought

 We computed the values of these indices for tree growth and greenness during each drought event.
 We considered 2005 and 2012 as singles drought events.
-The Predrought and Postdrought values of each target variable (i.e.: tree growth or EVI) we computed as the mean value during a period of three years before and after the disturbance events respectively. (:red\_circle: Incluir algo de computación de ventana temporal 2,3,4 años: hacerlo tanto en dendro como en EVI)
+The predrought and postdrought values of each target variable (i.e.: tree growth or EVI) we computed as the mean value during a period of three years before and after the disturbance events respectively.
+A period of three years was chosen because we found similar results comparing periods of two, three and four years (:red\_circle: incluir tabla de coeficientes y/o gráfica?? como suplement, see Gazol 2017)

 Statistical analysis
 --------------------